telerik/xaml-docs/controls/raddocking/features/pane-groups.md

 * __EnumeratePanes()__- returns __IEnumeratble__ of __RadPane__ objects.
 These are all the panes that currently belonging to the group.

+* __PropagateItemDataContextToContent__- Specifies whether the DataContext of the RadPane should be assigned as the DataContext of its content when the selection changes.
+The default value of this property is __True__.

 ## Styling the RadPaneGroup

 To learn how to style the __RadPaneGroup__ in your applications take a look at the [Styling the RadPaneGroup]({%slug raddocking-styling-the-radpanegroup%}) topic.